What You Will Learn in this Article:

 On Day 3, increase your dose as described in Step 3.
 Each day increase the dose until you feel a warming sensation or until you reach a dose of seven capsules per meal.
 Do not take more than eight (8) capsules with a meal.

-Looking for a trusted Betaine HCl option?
-We recommend Betaine HCl from Designs for Health.
+Looking for a trusted HCl supplement?
+We recommend HCl Guard+ from Healthy Gut.

 How to Increase Low Stomach Acid